dymmond/mongoz/docs/en/docs/documents.md

 This also means that with documents and NoSQL, **there are no joins and foreign keys**.

-**Mongoz** implements those documents in a more friendly interface if you are still familiar with ORMs or even if you use something like [Mongoz][edgy].
+**Mongoz** implements those documents in a more friendly interface if you are still familiar with ORMs or even if you use something like [Edgy][edgy].
 No reason to overcomplicate, right?

 ## Declaring documents